meazitiruneh/RSN-Hemorrage-Detection/README.md

 After training the model:

-- We evaluate the performance on the test set using accuracy, precision, recall, and F1-score, as well as the confusion matrix to analyze the model's performance in predicting each hemorrhage subcategory.
+- We evaluate the performance on the test set using accuracy, precision, recall, and F1-score, as well as the confusion matrix to analyze the model's performance in predicting each hemorrhage subcategory was evaluated.
 - A detailed confusion matrix and classification report are provided for each subcategory.

 ### Prediction and Results